Alex Jesaulenko: Early playing career

+Carlton

 On joining Carlton, Jesaulenko reflected in an interview with The Canberra Times that:

 [Eastlake] certainly provided a winning culture.
 I was lucky to play at a footy club that was on the way up that just had a new regime put in, with George Harris and his mob, appointed a new coach in Ronald Dale Barassi, they had experienced players and they recruited young guns ... and I just fitted into the mix.

 Jesaulenko moved to Melbourne with his wife Anne in November 1966, and during his first pre-season was soon left in no doubt the standard that Barassi required at Carlton:

 Here was this raging, serious man who demanded excellence and perfection.
 I knew straight away if I didn't take this game seriously, if I didn't try to be the best, I would be in big trouble.
 But it only took me two or three practice matches to know myself these guys were just the same as me, no better than me, and it was just a matter of me getting myself into the thick of things.